Natural Sugar… It’s Good For Us, Right?

 Charlie McDermott: Mm-hmm (affirmative).

-Barb McDermott: And those of you who are already Insiders, you see this.
+Barb McDermott: And those of you who are already a SHIFT Insider, you see this.
 Right?
 As the fruits go north or vertical, they contain more fructose.
 As you can see, grapes contain the highest amount of fructose.
-And if you look along the bottom, there’s cucumber, broccoli’s down there, green beans, peas and parsnips and avocado, and Brussels sprouts.
+And if you look along the bottom, there’s cucumber, broccoli’s down there, green beans, peas and parsnips and avocado, and brussels sprouts.
 But that’s north to south.
 But from east to west or left to right, that shows the fiber content.
 Now we’re trying to zero in on which ones are the furthest south or the least amount of fructose and sugar, and are as far over to the right with highest fiber content.
 You see, avocado lands in a place of honor.
 Right?

 Charlie McDermott: Yeah.